MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpn-gateway.md

 - Update these parameters: Change the password authentication type from **no** to **yes**, find the commented UserLogin, remove the **#** comment, and change to **yes**.

-- Press the ESC key and type “:wq!” to save the changes.
+- Press the ESC key and type ':wq!' to save the changes.

 - Restart the SSHD: